No doc loan: Controversy

 These loans were widely abused by banks, mortgage brokers and borrowers and banks due to the minimal documentation requirements.
 During a Senate inquiry Australian banks were accused of giving low-doc loans to people who could not afford them and doctoring paperwork to make the loans appear viable.
-Regulations were eventually tightened in the wake of the GFC.
+Regulations were eventually tightened during the 2008 financial crisis.
 Consumer advocate, Denise Brailey claimed to have seen around 400 low-doc or no-doc loan applications which all showed signs of tampering after being signed.
 One application showed a person on $40,000 per year as earning nearly $180,000 per year.

 Elderly people were often targeted by banks such as Westpac and convinced to take out large loans on Ponzi scheme-type property and other investments, often promising high returns as a financial “nest egg”.
 Many investors lost their savings and/ or homes in through these schemes and some financial institutions have subsequently refused to give borrowers copies of their loan applications.